 This will be a long post since I’ll be sharing with you a modus that I recently discovered whilst helping a client.
-I deliberately will not include names to protect the identity of the people involved; I will be using monickers instead.
+I will deliberately not include names to protect the identity of the people involved; I will be using monickers instead.
 Also, I have referred the matter to NAJA and GIA International.
 GIA, in turn, referred the matter to their legal and security team.

 So here’s the story:

 A friend referred a relative of hers to me for assistance in ascertaining the value of the jewelry items that were pawned/sold to her by a “friend.”
 Let’s call my client “AT.”
 AT is very kind hearted.
 She helps wholeheartedly, especially people she believes are her friends.
 Anyway, AT was approached by a “friend” of hers whom I will refer to as “CF” for “Criminal Friend” to borrow money.
 The stories are the same: na-covid, nagipit, namatayan, na-accident; in short, lahat na yata ng delubyo sa buhay eh naranasan na ni CF!